-Albemarle County Office of Housing is a Public Housing Agency in Charlottesville, Virginia that participates in the Section 8 Housing Choice Voucher (HCV), and Section 8 Project-Based Rental Assistance (PBRA) programs.
-As of April 7th, 2020, Albemarle County Office of Housing has 1 waiting lists that are open now or opening soon.
+Albemarle County Office of Housing is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Section 8 Project-Based Rental Assistance (PBRA) programs.
+As of June 12th, 2021, Albemarle County Office of Housing has 1 waiting lists that are open now or opening soon.

 Albemarle County Office of Housing serves Albemarle County.

 Open Albemarle County Office of Housing Waiting Lists

 Due to the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.

 Albemarle County Office of Housing Phone: (434) 972-4010.

 Open Until Further Notice:

 Please Note: Due to the decentralized nature of affordable housing information, the information about this waiting list may be out of date.